Wishmasterflo/ofox_lynx/README.md

 # Orangefox Recovery for Google Pixel 7a (lynx)

 This is still "work in progress" and not a fully working recovery yet.

+# working
+ - adb
+ - Flashing files and OTA Updates
+ - Data Backup/Restore can be used whem the phone is not encrypted That can be achieved with DFE-neo but needs a Format Data once after flashing it

+# not working
+ - USB OTG
+ - Data decryption
+ - Slot switching after a OTA file installation

 ## Installation methods:

 ## From recovery: